kleinerman/dobie/docs/front_end_specs.rst

-For the second screen **(Passage -> Person)**, the user should select the zone and the passage which its accesses will be added, edited or removed.
+For the second screen **(Door -> Person)**, the user should select the zone and the door which its accesses will be added, edited or removed.
-In the right side of the screen, the accesses of the passage will be shown with the name of the person, its corresponding organization and a checkbox wich will shows if the access is for all days of weeks.
+In the right side of the screen, the accesses of the door will be shown with the name of the person, its corresponding organization and a checkbox wich will shows if the access is for all days of weeks.
-For this screen, to get all accesses of an specific passage to show them in the right side the following method should be sent to the server:
+For this screen, to get all accesses of an specific door to show them in the right side the following method should be sent to the server:

 **Method:** GET